You need cash and want to apply for a personal loan. But you also want to make a smart choice and find the best personal loan for your situation.

 This will give you an idea of how your credit history will be viewed by lenders.
 You can compare lenders’ credit requirements to your credit score or reports to see if it’s a good match.

 A good credit score for personal loans will be at least 680.
 With this FICO score or higher, you’ll qualify for a wider range of personal loans and lower interest rates.
-However, some lenders, like Avant, set credit score minimums for personal loans as low as 580.
+However, some lending platforms, like Avant, set credit score minimums for personal loans as low as 580.

 If your credit score is under 580, don’t panic.
 You might still be able to get personal loans for bad credit.
 But you should expect to do more legwork to find a loan – and plan to pay more to borrow.